McMahonLab/Scripts/MetaPathways/MetaPathwaysInstallation.md

 #### ** GreenGenes Database **
 1. Download the latest [GreenGenes](http://greengenes.secondgenome.com) database (`gg_13_5.fasta.gz`) and taxonomy (`gg_13_5_taxonomy.txt.gz`) files.
 2. Extract the files and place them in `MetaPathways_DBs/taxonomic` on Zissou.
+Remove the `.fasta` extension.

 #### ** SILVA Database **
 1. Download the latest SSU (`SILVA_123_SSURef_Nr99_tax_silva.fasta`) and LSU (`	SILVA_123_LSURef_tax_silva.fasta`) databases from [SILVA](http://www.arb-silva.de/no_cache/download/archive/release_123/Exports/).
 Databases should be in `.fasta` format.
 2. Extract the files and rename them to `SILVA_LSURef_YYYY-MM-DD` and `SILVA_SSURef_Nr99_YYYY-MM-DD`, where `YYYY-MM-DD` corresponds to the date of the latest release.
 3. Place the files in `MetaPathways_DBs/taxonomic` on Zissou.

-## Formatting the Databases
-After the databases are installed they must be formatted.
-The easiest way to do this is to call MetaPathways on a single genome, skipping all pipeline execution flags.
-(Instructions for doing so are available in MetaPathwaysProtocol.md.
-Use the parameter file `param_formatDBs.txt`) If the databases are unformatted, MetaPathways will attempt to format them.
+Remove the `.fasta` extension.